WRansohoff/W1209_Example_Firmware/README.md

 Test program for the cheap STM8-based W1209 temperature control board.

 Currently just a test firmware.
-It can toggle the pin connected to the relay and LED, or draw to the 3-digit 7-segment LED displays.
+It can toggle the pin connected to the relay and LED, draw to the 3-digit 7-segment LED displays, or read the raw ADC value on its resistive input and print the result to the 7-segment display.

-The resistive input and button pins are initialized, but unused.
+The three button pins are initialized as inputs with pull-ups, but they are currently unused.

 # Running it